 Located in midtown, only a stone’s throw from the majestic New York City Public Library (at 42nd Street and Fifth Avenue), this boutique hotel is a mecca for book lovers and one of the most unique themed hotels in the world.

 Each of the 60 luxury rooms has a collection of books relating to the room’s unique theme.
-Whether your reading interests lean to astronomy, fairy tales, or erotica, you can hand pick the floor you’ll stay on.
-The hotel offers 24-hour refreshments, including an espresso/cappuccino machine, fresh coffee, fruit, and other snacks, making this one of the unforgettable reading retreats around.
+Whether your reading interests lean to astronomy, fairy tales, or erotica, you can hand-pick the floor you’ll stay on.
+The hotel offers 24-hour refreshments, including an espresso/cappuccino machine, fresh coffee, fruit, and other snacks, making this one of the most unforgettable reading retreats around.

 5) Rosewood Las Ventanas al Paraiso (Los Cabos, Mexico)

 If your vacation fantasy includes traveling to Mexico and reading your favorite author’s latest book on a comfortable lounge beside an infinity pool overlooking the peaceful Sea of Cortez —while you’re sipping a drink served by a pool butler – you may want to take advantage of the “Hot Type” program offered for book lovers at Las Ventanas al Paraiso in Los Cabos.

 This posh resort has arranged with various publishing houses so their guests can read advance copies of best-selling books six weeks to six months before they’re on the shelves at bookstores.
 The resort also arranges gourmet dinners where guests can meet and speak with authors.

 ALSO – Other Rosewood properties offering the Hot Type program include: San Ysidro Ranch (Santa Barbara, CA) CordeValle (San Martin, CA), Rosewood Little Dix Bay (Virgin Gorda, BVI), Rosewood Mayakobá(Riviera Maya, Mexico), Caneel Bay (St. John, USVI), Jumby Bay (Antigua), and King Pacific Lodge (Princess Royal Island, BC, Canada)